Wellness Resources

 Rogers InHealth, a department of Rogers Behavioral System, has recognized the need to approach the challenges behind mental health.
 To do so, the organiztion created a series of short videos highlighting stories of recovery.
 Additionally, the videos feature strategies that youth, parents, and educators have found effective when dealing with mental health challenges.

-Four Ways to Deal with Stress: Four simple techniques for managing stress.
+Tips to manage stress: A few simple techniques for managing stress.

 Understood.org: Gives parents resources if their child is struggling with learning and attention issues.